tawesoft/gocomply/README.md

 modules provided on the command-line are NOT checked.
 This mode is intended for users who parse the output of `go list -m all` themselves.

+Note that the generated `3rd-party-licenses.txt` only applies to any binary built from or including your source code.
+If you're just distributing your own source code, you're probably not redistributing its source dependencies.
+The programmer *using* your source code is obtaining the dependencies themselves with `go get`.
+Only the person ultimately creating binaries is the one who strictly needs to `gocomply`.
+Otherwise, don't put other people's licenses into your license.txt - keep them separate e.g. in `3rd-party-licenses.txt`.

 ## Troubleshooting

 ### `panic: error: go list error: exit status 1`